As much as I love the holiday season… I hate to admit, I find it to be a pretty exhausting time of year. And I'm sure you do, too!

 Watch the Booze

 We all tend to drink a little bit more during the holidays because we're more social.
-This year it's a little different because we're not attending holiday parties IRL, but we still have our Zoom get-togethers, which typically require you to have a glass of wine in hand.
-And I’m not telling you to NOT enjoy that glass of wine, but just make sure that you're drinking in moderation.
-The reason why is because alcohol can inhibit your sleep.
-Peep my full blog post Does Alcohol Help You Sleep Better?
-Debunking the Myth that Alcohol Helps You Sleep for tips and more in-depth research on this very topic!
+I’m not telling you to NOT enjoy that glass of wine, but just make sure that you're drinking in moderation, as alcohol can inhibit your sleep.

 4

-Go to Bed + Wake Up Around the Same Time Every Day
+Go to Bed and Wake Up Around the Same Time Every Day

-I know it's really tempting when you're not working and the kids don't have school, to go to bed late and wake up late.
-But by doing so, you're throwing your body clock off and your body's going to feel constantly jet-lagged.
-That's because of the way our circadian rhythm works.
+I know it's really tempting to go to bed late and wake up late when you're not working and the kids don't have school.
+But by doing so, you're throwing off your body clock and you’re going to feel jet-lagged.
+This has to do with our circadian rhythm.

 Our circadian rhythm is influenced by 2 hormones: melatonin, the sleepy hormone, and cortisol, the alert hormone.
-Our bodies produce melatonin when there's an absence of light and at the same time suppress cortisol.
-Likewise, our bodies produce cortisol when exposed to light and at the same time suppress melatonin.
+Our bodies produce melatonin and suppress cortisol when there's an absence of light.
+Likewise, our bodies produce cortisol when exposed to light and, at the same time, suppress melatonin.
 It's a see-saw effect: when cortisol's high, melatonin's low and vise-versa.

 Merry Christmas to All and to All a Good Night!